kyma-project/community/sig-and-wg/sig-core/decisions/dr-013-Allowed_UI_technology_in_the_Console_UI.md

-# ADR 013: Allowed UI technology in the Console UI
+# DR 013: Allowed UI technology in the Console UI

 Created on 2018-03-28 by Peter Kurajsky (@pekura).